apollographql/apollo/docs/source/tutorial/queries.md

 `;
 ```

 Here, we're defining a query to fetch a list of launches by calling the `launches` query from our schema.
 The `launches` query returns an object type with a list of launches, in addition to the `cursor` of the paginated list and whether or not the list `hasMore` launches.
-We need to wrap the query with the `gql` function in order to parse it into an AST.
+We need to wrap the query with the `gql` function in order to parse it into an Abstract Syntax Tree.

 Now, let's pass that query to Apollo's `useQuery` component to render the list: